The Québec maritime Blog

 1. Snowmobiling by boat

-The MV F.-A. Gauthier ferry carries hundreds of snowmobilers each year between Baie-Comeau or Godbout (Côte-Nord) and Matane (Gaspésie).
+Each year, hundreds of snowmobilers take a ferry to travel between Baie-Comeau or Godbout (Côte-Nord) and Matane (Gaspésie).
 From what I’ve been told, boarding the boat by snowmobile and crossing the St. Lawrence River dotted with ice is an experience not to be missed!
 This is also the ideal option for those who wish to experience both the Bas-Saint-Laurent – Gaspésie Snowmobile Tour and the Northern Trail in one trip.
 If you are interested, consult the route of the St. Lawrence Tour, which combines sections of these two self-guided tours.

 You are strongly advised to book your crossing in advance as the ferry is often full and you don’t want to miss the boat!